 As with many mental health conditions, the exact cause of anxiety disorders isn't fully understood.
-It's thought that anxiety disorders may involve an imbalance of naturally occurring brain chemicals (neurotransmitters) such as serotonin, dopamine or norepinephrine.
 Life experiences such as traumatic events appear to trigger anxiety disorders in people who are already prone to becoming anxious.
 Inherited traits also are a factor.

 Physical problems that can be linked to anxiety include:

 It's more likely that your anxiety may be due to an underlying medical condition if:

 These factors may increase your risk of developing an anxiety disorder:

 Having an anxiety disorder does more than make you worry.
 It can also lead to, or worsen, other mental and physical health conditions, such as:

 You may start by seeing your family doctor or a general practitioner to find out if your anxiety could be related to your physical health.
 Your doctor can check for signs of an underlying illness that may need treatment.

 However, you may need to see a specialist if you have severe anxiety.
 A psychiatrist is a medical doctor who specializes in diagnosing and treating mental health conditions.
 A psychologist and certain other mental health providers can diagnose anxiety and provide counseling (psychotherapy).